P.T. & Owner

 I graduated with my Doctorate in Physical Therapy from University of the Pacific.
 I am a firm believer in utilizing evidence-based practice in order to improve patient outcomes.
 I have experience utilizing a variety of methodologies, including but not limited to blood flow restriction training, instrument assisted soft tissue mobilization, and kinesiology taping, as well as training in hands on soft tissue work, joint mobilization, and PNF techniques.
 With that being said, I also understand how severely pain can affect someone’s quality of life in a multitude of negative ways.
 So, I am committed to ensuring every patient receives quality care, listening to each and every issue faced and doing my best to ease their discomfort.
 Outside of the clinic, I enjoy spending time with my family and my dog Kingsley, as well as hiking, photography, and exploring the outdoors.

 I decided to become a Physical therapist as I liked working with people and now I enjoy helping my patients to recover from pain, surgery, injuries, movement and postural dysfunctions.
 I have a Masters and Bachelors degree in Physical Therapy from India.
-Currently pursuing post professional Doctor of Physical Therapy degree from University of Montana.
+Completed my Doctor of Physical Therapy degree from University of Montana.
 I help my patients with joint mobilization, soft tissue release, exercises, functional retraining, patient education and empowerment to relieve their pain, improve mobility and achieve their functional goals.
 I spend my spare time with friends and family, cooking, and hiking.

 301 Lennon Ln, #202